10 Best Herbal Decoctions For Itchy Eyes

 hypericum perforatum decoction

-Hypericum perforatum, commonly known as St. John's Wort, is traditionally used in herbal medicine for its potential soothing properties.
+Hypericum perforatum, commonly known as St. John's Wort, is a herb traditionally used for its potential therapeutic effects on various health conditions.

 urtica dioica decoction